sergefdrv/sergefdrv/README.md

 In August 2016, I moved to Germany and joined the [Security Group](https://neclab.eu/research-areas/security) at [NEC Laboratories Europe](https://neclab.eu/) in Heidelberg, where I first got into research and development in the areas of blockchain, distributed and decentralized systems.
 I became absolutely excited about this, and since then, I keep expanding my knowledge and experience in that area, in particular, designing and implementing distributed protocols.

 In April 2022, I left NEC and [joined](https://research.protocol.ai/blog/2022/sergey-fedorov-joins-consensuslab-as-a-research-engineer/) the [ConsensusLab](https://research.protocol.ai/groups/consensuslab/) Group at [Protocol Labs](https://protocol.ai/).
-I worked with Protocol Labs, doing research and open-source software engineering in the area of scalable decentralised consensus, until I left in February 2023.
+I worked with Protocol Labs, doing research and open-source software engineering in the area of scalable decentralised consensus, until February 2023.

-In March 2023, I decided to start the [Replica_IO](https://replica-io.dev/) project, something that I've been thinking about for several years, but never managed to find room for.
+In March 2023, I decided to start the [Replica_IO](https://replica-io.dev/) project, something that I've been thinking about for years, but never managed to find room for.
 With this project, I want to make a breakthrough in how distributed systems are designed and implemented in practice.

 ### Previous Projects

 Here are some open-source projects I worked on:

  - [Interplanetary Consensus (IPC)](http://fil.space/#components) - a framework to enable on-demand horizontal scalability of Filecoin blockchain.
-My contribution included redesign and implementation of the atomic cross-chain transaction execution protocol in Rust.
+My main contribution was redesign and implementation of the atomic cross-chain transaction execution protocol in Rust.
  - [Mir](http://github.com/filecoin-project/mir) - a framework for implementing, debugging, and analyzing distributed protocols.
-My contribution included implementation of the checkpointing mechanism, protocol garbage collection, basic mechanism for reproducible testing with simulated time, simple benchmarks.
+My main contribution was implementation of the checkpointing mechanism, protocol garbage collection, basic mechanism for reproducible testing with simulated time.
  - [MinBFT Hyperledger Lab](http://github.com/hyperledger-labs/minbft) - an implementation of MinBFT consensus protocol as a pluggable software component.
 I was the main author, contributor, and maintainer of the project.
  - [Qemu](http://qemu.org) - a generic machine emulator and virtualizer.
-My contribution included enhancing ARM emulation, enabling ARM TrustZone support, enabling multithreading support in the binary translation engine.
+My main contribution was enhancing ARM emulation, enabling ARM TrustZone support, enabling multithreading support in the binary translation engine.

 ### Publications